Natural Alternative Therapies

 Conventional bedding supports chemical-heavy synthetic fabric production and pesticide-laden cotton farming.

-Also, the pesticides we use on our gardens eliminate not only plant pests but also most of the insects that are beneficial to help control these pests.
+Also, the pesticides we use in our gardens eliminate not only plant pests but also most of the insects that are beneficial to help control these pests.

 So, what’s a devoted gardener to do?